 A broad definition of progressivity, that tax burdens rise with household income, masks a host of ambiguities in measuring the effect of a tax change.
 The percentage change in after-tax income is the most reliable measure of the progressivity of such a change.

 A tax is progressive if, on average, household tax burdens rise with incomes.
 This definition is generally considered too broad because “tax burden” can be defined in various ways.
 Table 1 helps illustrate the problem by analyzing a hypothetical proposal to reduce all individual income tax rates by 1 percentage point.

-1. The average change in tax burden (column 5, figure 1).
+1. The average change in tax burden (column 5, table 1).
 This is the change in the average dollar amount of the taxes borne by households in each income group.
 Because tax reductions increase with income, the proposal would seem to reduce progressivity.
 But higher-income groups have higher tax burdens before the change, which means that they are not disproportionately better off than lower-income groups, even though they receive larger tax cuts under the proposal.
 Therefore, the average change in tax burden is an ambiguous measure of progressivity.

-2. The percentage change in tax burden (column 6, figure 1).
+2. The percentage change in tax burden (column 6, table 1).
 This is the percentage change in the average dollar amount of the taxes borne by households in each income group.
 The lowest and highest income groups have the smallest percentage reduction in average tax burdens, implying that the proposal reduces progressivity at the low-income end and increases progressivity at the high-income end.
 But the burden that any dollar amount of taxes imposes on a household depends on the household’s income; certainly, the burden of paying $100 of tax is much greater on a household with $10,000 of income than it is on a household with $1 million.
 Therefore, the percentage change in tax burden is an inadequate measure of progressivity.